Skip to main content

 Cunningham’s racial dialogue sessions created new awareness and connections that participants carried into other community spaces.
 “This project created an opportunity for people who didn’t know each other to get to know each other in a unique context,” she observed.
 “In the span of a short time, participants appeared to demonstrate care and concern for each other.”

-For Engage Winona as an organization, facilitating the program prompted expansion in programming capacity and identity.
+For Engage Winona as an organization, facilitating the program prompted a new way to look at programming capacity and identity.
 “It prompted us to think of ourselves more in terms of people who do capacity building,” Isabel McNally, Engage Winona’s Program & Communications Manager reflects.
-The organization developed new skills in arts-based programming and trauma-informed facilitation, leading to growth beyond traditional community organizing approaches and increased partnerships with local arts organizations like….?
+“We expanded skillsets and connected with other organizations that can support community members individually and as people contributing to their community,” McNally notes.
+This shift required personal growth as well – “I had to get over myself as not an artist!”
+The program led to increased partnerships with local arts organizations and expanded the organization’s capacity to serve community members through creative programming.

 Based on pilot year evaluation and participant feedback, the program has implemented modifications for its second iteration.
 Stipend amounts have increased to better support project scope and resource needs.
 Individual coaching hours have expanded to provide more intensive support for project development and execution.
 Technical assistance now includes training in grant writing and project reporting to address administrative challenges identified in the first year.